 Exceeding max Speed by 11-15 MPH

 You overslept and were in danger of getting to work late, so you did everything you could to get to your job as quickly as possible.
-Now you have a speeding ticket for driving 11 to 15 MPH over the limit…and you were still late!
+Now you have a speeding ticket for exceeding the maximum speed by 11-15 mph…and you were still late!

 You are not alone.
 Speeding, especially in Pittsburgh, has become the most common traffic violation.
 Citations for speeding, especially multiple citations, can result in additional problems, such as points being added to your driving record, suspension of your license, expensive fines, and higher insurance premiums.

 We at Sean Logue Law are here to help you.
-We will provide you with an expert Pittsburgh Criminal Lawyer, who will assist you in minimizing or avoiding these problems.Facts About Speeding
+We will provide you with an expert Pittsburgh Speeding Ticket Lawyer, who will assist you in minimizing or avoiding these problems.Facts About Speeding

 In Pittsburgh, driving over the speed limit is illegal.
 If an expressway or street does not have a speed limit sign, you are expected to follow the below-mentioned guidelines:

 - 35 MPH- Non-residential streets

 Different tools are used to measure speed.
 You must be driving at least 6 MPH above the speed limit to be charged with speeding.Exceeding the Maximum Speed by 11-15 MPH

 A conviction for driving 11 to 15 MPH over the speed limit will result in 3 points being added to your driving record.
 If the offense occurred in a work zone, you will also face a possible 15-day license suspension.
 Our attorneys can help you try to avoid these penalties.Tools Used to Measure Your Speed

 - By following your car and pacing the speed of your vehicle against the cop’s speedometer.
 He must follow you for at least 3/8 of a mile before he can pull you over.